MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ## Get started with Q\#

-To jump right in, you can explore Q# in the Azure Quantum portal, with no installation required, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).
+To jump right in, you can explore Q# in the Azure Quantum portal with no installation required.
+For more information, see [Get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).

 For other development environment options, see [Configure your quantum development environment ](xref:microsoft.quantum.install-qdk.overview)